 Introduction to Reselling

-Next, we have reselling or wholesaling.
+Next, we have to resell or wholesale.
 It is the act of buying products in bulk from an existing brand, supplier, distributor, or manufacturer (where the brand has complete rights to the product) at a wholesale price, and then reselling it to Amazon consumers for a profit.

 What is Dropshipping?